meet-projects/meetx-playbook/meetx_playbook.md

 ## III.
 Keys to Success

-Year-long (ie after-school) programs face enormous challenges, including staffing, logistics, timing, and engagement.
-These challenges are layered on top of the already ambitious academic and social components of MEET.
-In order to be successful, the following are critical:
+Online lesson delivery, particulary in an afer school context, ihas far less room for error than in-person programs.
+The challenge of holding student engagement, managing a classroom, working through an ambitious multi-discplnary curriculum, and preserving the 'MEET' factor with a culture of interacitvity and collaboration presents a very high degree-of-difficutly.
+In order to be successful

 1. **Top-notch teachers**  Teachers who excel not only at relationship and rapport building with students, but who are also skilled in the craft of delivering engaging, topical, interactive lessons.
+This means younder teachers, even with content knowledge, are unlikely to be successful, without signficant training.
 Given the startup nature of MEETx, they must also be inclined to iterate and experiment rapidly in order to refine the delivery model until its successful.
 2. **Content suited to online delivery**  Content that is hook-heavy, topical, interactive, and collaborative.
 3. **Delivery that maximizes engagement** by using best practice instructional tactics, interactivity, and *classroom management.*
 4. **Strong Culture**  Students must feel invested in the overall success of the MEETx experiment, as well as the success and well-being of each other.
 This set of cultural expectations should be set over the summer and continuously reinforced throughout the year with a mix of internal (eg. "You are pioneers of a program could not only expand MEET's impact, but have have a global impact as well.
 Learning how to collaborate is *as* important as learning how to code.
 That means learning to learn and teach each other) and external motivations (eg. fieled trips, pizza partys, MEET swag if they meet collective goals).